kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Where to Ask Questions

-**Trish's practical advice**: *"Don't struggle alone.
-We're here to help, and asking questions is how we all learn and grow."*
+**Trish's practical advice**: *"Don't struggle alone!
+We're here to help, and asking questions is how we all learn and grow.
+Let's make sure you feel completely supported!"*

 - **GitHub Discussions** for general questions and ideas
 - **GitHub Issues** for specific problems or bugs